Jan. 6: Trump spurned aides' pleas to call off Capitol mob

 “He lied, he bullied, he betrayed his oath,” charged Thompson, D-Miss.

-The hearing room was packed, including with several police officers who fought off the mob that day.
-The panel is arguing that the defeated president's lies about a stolen election and attempts to overturn Biden's election victory fueled the attack and have left the United States facing enduring questions about the resiliency of its democracy.
+The hearing room was packed, including with several police officers who fought off the mob that day, and the family of one officer who died the day after the attack.

-Ahead of the hearing, the committee released a video of four former White House aides -- press secretary Kayleigh McEnany, security aide Gen. Keith Kellogg, White House Counsel Pat Cipollone and executive assistant to the president Molly Michael -- testifying that Trump was in the private dining room with the TV on as the violence unfolded.

-Some Cabinet members were so alarmed they discussed invoking the 25th Amendment to remove Trump from office.

 While the committee cannot make criminal charges, the Justice Department is monitoring its work.